greut/iiif/README.md

 Details about what will do the actual image processing.

-* VIPS - currently there is only VIPS which is aich is an interface to the [libvips](http://www.vips.ecs.soton.ac.uk/index.php?title=VIPS) libraryy.
+* VIPS - currently there is only VIPS which is which is an interface to the [libvips](http://www.vips.ecs.soton.ac.uk/index.php?title=VIPS) library.

 ### images